M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 ### Creating New Tests

-Tests [reside separately](https://github.com/M-Scott-Lassiter/jest-geojson/tree/main/src) from the source code.
+Tests [reside separately](https://github.com/M-Scott-Lassiter/jest-geojson/tree/main/tests) from the source code and do not get distributed with the NPM package.

 Provide 100% test coverage when creating new matchers.
 Use the opened issue to fully describe and document the logic on how this matcher works.
 This provides a persistent reference point for the logic that drives the tests.